COMMISSIONER'S ADVISORY PANEL FOR SPECIAL EDUCATION SERVICES - BYLAWS

 Ad Hoc Members who represent other offices within NYSED and the Department of Health may be appointed as nonvoting members.

 III.
 Responsibilities of the Members

 - The responsibilities of CAP members shall include:

 - Serving without compensation (however, reasonable and necessary expenses for attending meetings and performing duties will be reimbursed).

 - Attending all scheduled CAP meetings and remaining at the meetings for both days in order to represent their constituency.

 - Serving on at least one subcommittee of CAP, as established by the Executive Committee in alignment with NYSED’s priority areas.
 “Serving” includes attending meetings and actively contributing to subcommittee recommendations to the full Panel.
-Members may also voluntarily serve on the Business subcommittee described in Section V.
+Members may also voluntarily serve on the Business subcommittee described in Section VI.

 - Informing the NYSED designee(s) and CAP Secretary prior to the meeting date if the CAP member is not going to attend all or part of a meeting and cancelling any travel/hotel reservations consistent with applicable cancellation policies.